.npmrc

-Suppose your package.json specifies a Node engine of <= 24.
-Will all engineers on your team use Node 24?
-Not necessarily, unless you use this one weird trick!
+Suppose your package.json specifies a Node engine of greater than or equal 24.
+Does this mean all engineers on your team will use Node 24?
+No, unless you use this one weird trick!

 Locally, the engines key of package.json is an advisory.